jvadair/docgrouper/README.md

 - Fast-paced interactive sorting shell
 - Ability to insert an image to a previous document (saves to whichever folder ("document") specified)
 - Ability to quickly add images to the previous document
+- Pick up where you left off by rerunning `docgrouper group` command

 ## Roadmap
 1. `cleanup` function to remove directories after converting to PDF
 2. GUI?

+## Installing

+Download the `docgrouper` file, set as executable, place on PATH.

 ## Usage